lohanbodevan/pocadyen/README.md

 #This is a simple POC of the integration with [ADYEN] (https://www.adyen.com) Gateway in Java

 ##Webservice authentication
-You'll need to create a test account in [Adyen website] (https://www.adyen.com/home/discover/test-account-signup#form) They'll provide to you a webservice user, webservice password and a merchant account code
+You'll need to create a test account in [Adyen website] (https://www.adyen.com/home/discover/test-account-signup#form).
+They'll provide to you a webservice user, webservice password and a merchant account code.

 ##Installation and Run
 ```